What it means

 Board pressure

-How a senior operator uses it
+How the operator uses it

-A senior fractional CMO uses unit economics to decide where the company should grow, where it should stop spending, and where the go-to-market model needs repair.
-The work is not to admire a dashboard; it is to force better operating choices.
+A fractional CMO uses unit economics to decide where the company should grow, where it should stop spending, and where the go-to-market model needs repair.
+The work is not to admire a dashboard; it is to force better choices.

-At Nyman Media, we use this lens to make marketing more accountable and more useful.
+We use this lens to make marketing more accountable and more useful.
 A campaign that produces cheap leads but weak contribution margin is not a win.
 A smaller channel that brings high-fit customers with strong retention and lower support burden often deserves more attention than the volume report suggests.

-The operator’s job is to connect the story: which customers we want, what they cost to win, what they cost to serve, how long they stay, and whether the next dollar of spend improves the business.
+The job is to connect the story: which customers we want, what they cost to win, what they cost to serve, how long they stay, and whether the next dollar of spend improves the business.

 Common misconceptions